-This year, fellowships are presented to three students at the University of Nebraska-Lincoln, two from the University of Nebraska Medical Center and two from the University of Nebraska at Omaha.
-The recipients are pursuing advanced degrees in education, health and human sciences, cancer research, English, engineering, communications studies and philosophy.
+This year, fellowships are presented to two students at the University of Nebraska at Omaha, two from the University of Nebraska Medical Center and two from the University of Nebraska-Lincoln.
+The recipients are pursuing advanced degrees in public administration; history; genetics, cell biology and anatomy; medical sciences; geology; and clinical psychology.

 This year’s Presidential Graduate Fellows are:

 University of Nebraska at Omaha:

 Anthony Starke, of Beaverdam, Virginia, a Ph.D. student in public administration.
 Starke thought he was done with school after earning his bachelor’s degree from Old Dominion University.
 But after working for local nonprofits for several years, he realized he wanted to learn more about the field – and that’s when a mentor suggested UNO.
 He had never been to Nebraska, but was drawn to UNO’s programs and faculty.
 As a doctoral student, Starke has researched the status of Omaha’s safety net programs for Latino immigrants; assisted the Office of Academic Affairs in analyzing campus community engagement efforts; and authored or coauthored four journal articles, two book chapters and two technical reports, among other achievements.
 His dissertation will focus on how people of color are affected by public policy.